Browser history logs

 Example 1.
 Collecting Google Chrome browsing history logs on Windows with NXLog Agent

-This example configuration uses the xm_exec module to periodically run a batch script that copies the History database to a new location.
+This configuration uses the Exec extension to periodically run a batch script that copies the History database to a new location.
 This is done to avoid cases when the database is locked by Google Chrome.
-The copied database is then processed by the im_odbc module.
-Since the database does not contain fields that identify the user, the event record is enriched by using the hostname() function to add the name of the machine to each record.
+The copied database is then processed by the ODBC input module.
+The database does not contain fields that identify the user, but NXLog Agent automatically adds the name of the machine to each event record.

 nxlog.conf